CFMC™ Advisory Council

 Dr. Karlin is married, and enjoys spending time with his wife, Jodi, and their 4 children, traveling, and collecting art and antique glass.
 As a CFMC member with PD, he attends boxing class 4-5 times a week to stay in shape and to fight the effects of Parkinson's disease.

-Ken Mathis is a result oriented, innovator, entrepreneur and business leader.
+Ken Mathis an active member of CFMC, is a result oriented, innovator, entrepreneur and business leader.
 This success has been achieved through more than twenty-five (25) years of Big Four Management Consulting, six (6) years of building and running two startup Payments Software companies as a service and over six (6) years as an entrepreneur in Residence (EIR) at Georgia State University's Entrepreneurship and Innovation Institute (ENI) where Ken started and ran the Start-Up Incubator for Students Program and a class on How to Scale New Ventures.

 Prior to GSU and starting two businesses, Ken has held leadership positions at IBM, MasterCard and Price Water House Coopers.